chuchunf/leetcode-scala-3/src/main/scala/dp/dp.md

 This is why merge sort and quick sort are not classified as dynamic programming problems

 - a problem is said to have **an optimal substructure** if an optimal solution can be constructed from optimal solutions of its sub problems. i.e. **final result can be derived from previous sub problems**
-- a problem is said to have **overlapping sub problems** if the problem can be broken down into subproblems which are reused several times or a recursive algorithm for the problem solves the same subproblem over and over rather than always generating new sub problems. i.e. **sub problems' result could be re-used for next subproblem**
+- a problem is said to have **overlapping sub problems** if the problem can be broken down into sub-problems which are reused several times or a recursive algorithm for the problem solves the same sub-problem over and over rather than always generating new sub problems. i.e. **sub problems' result could be re-used for next sub-problem**
-- Subproblems are smaller versions of the original problem
+- Sub-problems are smaller versions of the original problem

 Fibonacci sequence is a good example: Fib(n) = fib(n-1) + fib(n-2)
-- Bottom-up approach with tabulation, start computing results for the subproblem.
+- Bottom-up approach with tabulation, start computing results for the sub-problem.
-Using the subproblem result solves another subproblem and finally solves the whole problem.
+Using the sub-problem result solves another sub-problem and finally solves the whole problem.
 ```scala
 Fib[0] = 0; Fib[1] = 1; // initial result => bottom case
 for(i = 2; i <= N; i++) Fib[i] = Fib[i-1]+Fib[i-2]; // reuse previous results from bottom to top
 ```
 - The top-down approach with recursion and memorization, breaks the large problem into multiple sub-problems.
-Whenever we solve a subproblem, cache its result; if the subproblem solved already just reuse the answer.
+Whenever we solve a sub-problem, cache its result; if the sub-problem solved already just reuse the answer.
 ```scala
 int Fibonacci(int N) {
   if(result[N] == -1) { // if not available in cache, compute it